 Causes of Rosacea

-Rosacea affects an estimated 14 million Americans -- most of them don't know they have it.
+Rosacea affects an estimated 16 million Americans -- most of them don't know they have it.
+Symptoms can come and go, so many people with rosacea think they’ve got acne or a sunburn.

 People who have fair skin and who tend to blush easily may be at a higher risk for the disorder.
 Rosacea appears more often among women, but men tend to have the more severe symptoms.
 A possible reason for this could be that men generally delay medical treatment until rosacea becomes advanced.